jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 -  Avoid words that trivialize using JupyterLab such as "simply" or "just."
 Tasks that developers find simple or easy may not be for users.
 -  Write in the active tense.
-Use "drag the notebook cells …" rather than "notebook cells can be dragged …".
+Use "drag the notebook cells…" rather than "notebook cells can be dragged…".
 -  The beginning of each section should begin with a short (1–2 sentence) high-level description of the topic, feature or component.
 -  Use "enable" rather than "allow" to indicate what JupyterLab makes